Developing the Theme of a Story

 Establishing and developing theme in your novel

-Now that I have described what theme is and explained just why it is so important to your novel, I am going to advise that you first think very carefully about your theme… and then to put it out of your head completely as you go about the daily business of planning and drafting your story.
+Now that I have described what theme is and explained just why it is so important to your novel, I am going to advise that you first think very carefully about writing out your themes… and then to put them out of your head completely as you go about the daily business of planning and drafting your story.

 This is because you don’t want to wind up with a cliché message novel, or have your prose come out sounding like an analysis for an intro to philosophy class.
 Once your brain has had time to absorb your theme, to knead it deeply into your own subconscious, feel free to slide your awareness of theme onto the backburner, bubbling slowly and out of the way while you craft the majority of your novel.
 Once you have a theme lodged firmly in the back of your mind, you can trust your instincts to let you know if your novel is communicating it clearly or losing focus.
 Your conscious mind can focus exclusively on character, setting, and plot as your subconscious keeps one eye on your theme.